 Cut Malfouf about ¾ down (not lengthways)

-For the leaves with the big stalks, trace and cut out the stalks and set the stalks aside separately with the leaves off the base.
+For the leaves with the big stalks, trace and cut out the stalks and set them aside to be used with the base.
+The leaves will be filled and rolled.

 Boiled leaves